Cotton Share - Outreach Program

 The Benefits of Sharing Your Blessings

 Many times in our lives, several circumstances have called us to share a part of ourselves, may it be in the form of an unused clothing, an outdated house decor, or an underutilized yet still-good-to-go toaster.
-But do you know that the saying “It is in giving that we receive” is absolutely true to all individuals who give heartily?
+But do you know that the saying “It is in giving that we receive” is true to all individuals who give heartily?
 This is because, in one way or another, generosity yields unnoticeable positive effects.

 According to Paul Zak, director of the Centre for Neuroeconomics Studies at Claremont Graduate University, sharing results into the release of oxytocin, which proves to be good for the health.
-This hormone is in charge with relieving stress, enhancing immune function, and fostering trust in human relationships.
+This hormone is in charge of relieving stress, enhancing immune function, and fostering trust in human relationships.
 So get actively involved with charity programs more often and you will see that giving is an effective happy pill which will help you lengthen your lifespan.

 Through generosity, you become less attached to material objects, thus allowing you to give something dear without feeling remorse.
 You also learn the values of cooperation and sensitivity towards others’ needs, which in a way will help you form better and healthy relationships.
-Besides, when you feel the world has desert you, giving makes you aware that you are not alone, someone somewhere are facing more difficult situations, thus giving you the strength to push on.
+Besides, when you feel the world has deserted you, giving makes you aware that you are not alone, someone somewhere is facing more difficult situations, thus giving you the strength to push on.